Lujaina-E/museum-project-hackerman4000/README.md

 ## Organization:
 - code folder: contains your main python application code
-- sql scripts folder: contains all sql scripts required (database creation and initialization, sql script with query tasks in the handout, etc...)
-- database design folder: EERD and relational schema
 - optional data folder: has data files that you can sue to load data to your application if you use this optional implementation requirement